tomprice719/audio-demo/README.md

 There are also other keyboard commands available when this window is in focus.
 They are:

-Space bar - switch between scales
+Space bar - move to the next scale in the sequence, for the currently selected instrument.

 “1” - play the current recording.